Audi R18: 2014 season

 The championship would stay in Asia for the next round in Shanghai, China for the 6 Hours of Shanghai.
 The first practice was held on a wet track, and #2 ended the session third and the #1 finished the session fourth.
 Both cars obtained laps within the 1 minute and 52 second range, separated by a little over three and a half hundredths.
 The second practice took place on a wet track as well, and the Audis switched positions, with the #1 ending the session in third and the #2 finished in fourth place.
 Their lap times decreased to the 1 minute and 50 second range, separated by around five-tenths.
 Much of the same weather conditions from the first two practices were present in the third practice, and the #1 finished the session in fourth and the #2 finished in sixth position.
-In the first two the practice sessions, Toyota led and in the last practice, Porsche led.
+In the first two of the practice sessions, Toyota led and in the last practice, Porsche led.
 For the qualifying session, Audi found themselves at the back of the hybrid starting grid, the #1 being fifth place and #2 sitting in sixth.
 The start of the race would be dry and in comparison to the previous practices and qualifying sessions, there would not be rain in the forecast for the remainder of the six-hour session.
 The first hour would see both the Audis be very competitive, with the #2 car placing in third with the #1 closely following in fourth.
 The Porsches had the first two positions.
 By the end of the second hour, both Audi cars moved back a position each, the #2 car in fourth and the #1 in fifth.
 At the end of hour three, both cars were lapped by the fast-paced Toyota, and, in the end, the #2 car could not catch the Porsche in third position, who was on the same lap.
 The #2 kept losing time to the Porsche in third ever since the end of the fourth hour.
 The #2 would finish fourth place and the #1 would finish in fifth.
 Toyota would lock the top two spots and win the race.